ClickHouse/graphouse/doc/config.md

 -------------------

 Default configuration provided in `graphouse.properties` file, `/etc/graphouse` dir in deb package.
-You can either edit this file, or and add local-application.properties with the necessary parameters.
+You can either edit this file, or add local-application.properties with necessary parameters.

 Java VM options provided in `graphouse.vmoptions` file.